Please remember that you must also submit a Points Program Registration Form and a W9 Form also.

 Forms are available on the web site, at the track, or we can e-mail them to you.

-A maximum of two (2) restarts allowed for loss of fire.
-If the driver cannot stage under his/her own power after two restarts he/she will be disqualified.
-If both drivers cannot stage under their own power after two restarts, both will be disqualified.
+– A maximum of two (2) restarts allowed for loss of fire.
+If the rider cannot stage under his/her own power after two restarts, he/she will be disqualified.
+If both riders cannot stage under their own power after two restarts, both will be disqualified.

 – Ladders will begin with first round of eliminations.
 In order to be placed on a ladder you must make a run in one of the qualifying sessions.
 Late entries will not be inserted on a ladder.

 – Lane choice awarded to best reaction time from the previous round.

 – Competitors with a bye run or competition single must stage the vehicle under its own power and register a reaction time in order to be eligible for the next round of competition.

 – Points awarded for qualifying.
 The number one qualifier will receive ten points.
 The number ten qualifier and lower will receive one point each.